 Domestic violence is a serious public health and social issue that prevents many women, children, elderly people, and other vulnerable populations, including LGBTQ people, from enjoying their fundamental rights to security, safety, and dignity.
 There is a growing body of evidence showing that LGBTQ people face various forms of domestic violence, including physical, sexual, psychological and economic violence.
-This evidence reveals that LGBTQ people not only have an increased vulnerability to domestic violence, but they also face unique forms of it due to their sexual orientation, gender identity, and expression.3 In most cases, the violence that LGBTQ people suffer from intimate partners or family members is intimately connected to homophobia and transphobia that translate to practices such as forced marriage, rape, beatings, economic deprivation, forced isolation from communities, persistent conversion practices aimed at changing or suppressing a person's sexual orientation and gender identity as well as HIV status.
+This evidence reveals that LGBTQ people not only have an increased vulnerability to domestic violence, but they also face unique forms of it due to their sexual orientation, gender identity, and expression.3 In most cases, the violence that LGBTQ people suffer from intimate partners or family members is intimately connected to homophobia and transphobia that translate to practices such as forced marriage, rape, beatings, economic deprivation, forced isolation from communities, persistent conversion practices aimed at changing or suppressing a person's sexual orientation or gender identity, manipulation, and threats to disclose sexual orientation and gender identity as well as HIV status.